 — approval by a 2/3 majority of the National Bodies voting;

-— a commitment to participate actively by at least five National Bodies that approved the new work item proposal and nominated technical experts.
+— a commitment to participate actively by at least five National Bodies that approved the new work item proposal and nominated technical Experts.

 Establishment of a project committee

 The technical management board shall review the results of voting on the new work item proposal and if the approval criteria are met, shall establish a project committee (the reference number shall be the next available number in the technical committee/project committee sequence).